apache/doris/docs/en/docs/admin-manual/config/fe-config.md

 Default：4096

-When FeEstarts the MySQL server based on NIO model, the number of threads responsible for Task events.
-Only `mysql_service_nio_enabled` is true takes effect.
+The number of threads responsible for Task events.

 #### `mysql_service_io_threads_num`